Settling the genus of the $n$-prism: The current graph constructions

-The family of current graphs in Figure~\ref{fig-current6} generate triangular embeddings of $K_{12s+6}-K_3$ for $s \geq 2$.
-The construction is similar to previous index 3 constructions by the author~\cite{Sun-Minimum}, except the repeating pattern in the second half of the picture is derived from the standard solution for Case 3 of the Map Color Theorem, instead of Case 5 (see Youngs~\cite{Youngs-3569} or Ringel~\cite[\S9.2]{Ringel-MapColor}).
-The logs of the circuits are of the form
+The family of current graphs in Figure~\ref{fig-current6} generates triangular embeddings of $K_{12s+6}-K_3$ for $s \geq 2$.
+The construction is similar to previous index 3 constructions by the author~\cite{Sun-Minimum}, except that the repeating pattern in the second half of the picture is derived from Youngs's solution to ``Case 3'' of the Map Color Theorem, instead of ``Case 5'' (see Youngs~\cite{Youngs-3569} or Ringel~\cite[\S9.2]{Ringel-MapColor}).
+The partial circuits in Figure \ref{fig-current6} indicate that the logs of the circuits are of the form